tikv/sig-transaction/design/async-commit/parallel-commit-known-issues-and-solutions.md

 ## Schema Version Checking

-The existing 2pc process checks the schema version before issue the final commit command, if we do parallel commit, we don't have a chance to check the schema version.
+The existing 2pc process checks the schema version before issue the final commit command, if we do async commit, we don't have a chance to check the schema version.
 If it has changed, we may break the index/row consistency.

 **TODO: This issue is still to be discussed.**